-All students are invited to join CAPS online workshops, including the three-session Anxiety Toolbox series.
-You can request a consultation or help with referrals and access our extensive website resources.
-You can also call CAPS All Hours 24/7, at (855) 531-0761 for mental health support any time.
+All USF students are invited to join CAPS online workshops, including the three-session Anxiety Toolbox series.
+Any USF student can also request a consultation or help with referrals, access our extensive website resources, or call CAPS' All Hours line 24/7 at (855) 531-0761 for mental health support any time.
 Additionally, CAPS offers remote Single Session Therapy and brief individual, couples, and group teletherapy to students residing within California via a confidential platform.
 (State regulations prevent provision of therapy across state lines.)
 Please note that workshops are not a therapy service and should not be used as a substitute for therapy.

 Anxiety Toolbox Workshop Series

 A three-session workshop series based in cognitive-behavioral science to help you gain skills for understanding and managing stress and anxiety.
 Participate in all three sessions, as they build on each other.
 Exercises in between sessions help you put the skills learned into practice.
-See the FAQ section below for more information.
-All Sessions are from noon to 1 p.m.
+See the FAQ and other sections below for more information.

 Q: How do I access these workshops?